ASalad42/Build-deploy-Microservices-with-Docker/README.md

 - second switch (note colon for mapping into app folder in container
  ![image](https://user-images.githubusercontent.com/104793540/212555719-3e97dc76-ff17-4f1b-9f0d-6be4f73da766.png)

+- open wsl and run `cd ~` `pwd`  should be in /home/username
+- `explorer.exe .`  and move the frontend project directory into the WSL file browser window:
 - `docker build -f Dockerfile.dev .`
 -